vmware-tanzu/community-edition/addons/packages/app-toolkit/0.1.0/README.md

 This example illustrates creating a simple Spring Boot web app on the locally deployed Tanzu Community Edition cluster using Docker.

-1. Begin with Docker and the Tanzu CLI installed on your development machine and ensure you have the Carvel tools installed as well as we will be leveragig `ytt` in the examples below.
-For best performance, configure Docker with at least 8GB of RAM and that you have plenty of free space on the local filesystem that Docker is using.
+1. Begin with Docker and the Tanzu CLI installed on your development machine and ensure you have the Carvel tools installed as well as we will be leveraging `ytt` in the examples below.
+For best performance, configure Docker with at least 8GB of RAM and ensure that you have plenty of free space on the local filesystem that Docker is using.

 1. Create a cluster named demo-local exposing 80 and 443 ports.